 - It is a large baluster or post used to anchor the handrail.

-- It accommodates the strings, handrails and treads/risers of stairs and usually seen at the head or foot of a flight of stairs.
+- It accommodates the strings, handrails, and treads/risers of stairs and is usually seen at the head or foot of a flight of stairs.

 A volute is a handrail end component for the curtail or bullnose footsteps that curve inward like a spiral.
 It is said to be left or right-handed depending on which side of the handrail is as one faces up the stairs.
 The detail is like a scroll at the entry of a handrail, sometimes called a monkey's tail.
 Available with an up-ramp, it is installed at the bottom of the side on a starting step, extending out from the side of the staircase.
 However, it has the most difficult installation process you can find in a staircase.